WorkerFramework/worker-framework/worker-core/readme.md

  `WorkerFactory` while still allowing the plug-in nature of the components with the worker application itself.
 The provider must also give some basic data on identifying the worker.
-Finally it is worth mentioning that if your Worker depends upon any external resources, then it may be worth adding a readiness check here so that there is some way to monitor these underlying resources and prompt automated systems or ops teams to take action when necessary.
+Finally it is worth mentioning that if your Worker depends upon any external resources, then it may be worth adding a health check here so that there is some way to monitor these underlying resources and prompt automated systems or ops teams to take action when necessary.